Town of Castle Rock v. Gonzales

 Castle Rock v.
 Gonzales, 545 U.S. 748 (2005), is a United States Supreme Court case in which the Court ruled, 7–2, that a town and its police department could not be sued under 42 U.S.C. § 1983 for refusing to enforce a restraining order, even though the refusal led to the murders of a woman's three children by her estranged husband.
-This decision affirmed the controversial principle that state and local government officials have no affirmative duty to protect the public from harm it did not create; a similar ruling was made in DeShaney v.
+This decision affirmed the controversial principle that state and local government officials have no affirmative duty to protect the public from harm it did not create; a similar ruling had been made in DeShaney v.
 Winnebago County which involves Child Protective Services (called the Department of Social Services in the case) failing to protect a child from a violent parent.
 The decision has since become infamous and condemned by several human rights groups and is frequently cited among the worst Supreme Court decisions in modern history.

 Background

-The Battered Womens Movement emerged in the 1970s against the backdrop of second wave feminism and changing attitudes about women's family role.
+The Battered Women's Movement emerged in the 1970s against the backdrop of second wave feminism and changing attitudes about women's family role.
 Even in the 1960s it was considered radical to challenge male privilege and reject the violence perpetrated against the family and women's agency by male relatives.

 Police departments settled into a culture of refusing to arrest men when women accused them.
 Antonin Scalia, writing for the majority, recognized the "deeply rooted nature of law enforcement discretion" in the Castle Rock decision.
 G. Kristian Miccio writes that Justice Scalia's analysis failed to explain the reality of police conduct in cases like Castle Rock.
 She says police refusal to arrest men accused of violence against women is "a result of policies" and the institutional culture of the law enforcement community.